 Librarian: Carol Perruso

-Journalist • Public Relations Specialist • Editor • Online Journalist • Marketing Communications Professional • Multimedia Journalist • Publicist • Editor • Photojournalist • Reporter • Social Media Manager • Television Producer • Sports Writer • Designer • Photographer • Special Events Coordinator • Newscaster • Copy Writer • Critic • Technical Writer • Proofreader • Communications Manager • Public Information Officer • Digital Communications Specialist • Magazine Writer • Radio Announcer (Some of these, and other careers, require additional education or experience.
-For more information, see www.careers.csulb.edu.)
+Journalist • Public Relations Specialist • Digital Content Creator • Editor • Marketing Communications Professional • Multimedia Storyteller • Publicist • Editor • Photojournalist • Reporter • Social Media Manager • Television Producer • Sports Writer • Designer • Photographer • Special Events Coordinator • Newscaster • Copy Writer • Critic • Technical Writer • Proofreader • Communications Manager • Public Information Officer • Strategic Communications Expert • Magazine Writer • Podcaster

-Throughout their coursework, journalism and public relations students have the opportunity to work as staff writers, editors, designers and photographers at campus media affiliated with the department: the Daily 49er, the campus newspaper; DIG Magazine, the campus monthly magazine; Beach Byline, the department’s alumni magazine, and 22 West Media, which offers numerous experiences in radio, video, and magazine production.
-Students also serve as account supervisors, creative directors, art directors, copywriters, event planners, and social media managers on the Bateman Case Study Competition Team.
+Throughout their coursework, journalism and public relations students have the opportunity to work as writers, editors, reporters, producers, designers and photographers at campus media affiliated with the department: the Daily Forty-Niner, DIG Magazine, DIG en Español and 22 West Media.
+Students also serve as account supervisors, creative directors, art directors, copywriters, event planners and social media managers on the Bateman Case Study Competition Team.
 The Bateman Case Study Competition is the prestigious national collegiate contest for public relations students.
-All students working with department-affiliated media and the Bateman team work closely with department faculty members who serve as advisors for each group.